Lionsberg/lionsberg-wiki/Jordan's Voice Notes.md

 In 2018, [[Jordan]] began recording a series of voice notes as the [[New Vision and Plan]] was unfurling.
 They are transcribed and presented here in roughly chronological form for those who are interested in watching thought and insight unfold and cross-pollinate.

-Many of these concepts have been reflected in the [[Lionsberg Wiki Books]].
+Many of these concepts have been reflected in the [[Lionsberg Wiki Books]] and cross-woven through the [[Lionsberg Wiki]].

-This Wikibook can be thought of as a harvest of 5 years of potentially noteworthy ideas.
-It is Jordan's hope and intention to work in community to separate the wheat from the chaff, and process what is of [[Value]] into the [[Lionsberg System]] and [[Lionsberg Commons]].
+This Wikibook can be thought of as a harvest of 5 years of some potentially noteworthy ideas.
+It is Jordan's hope and intention to work in community to separate the wheat from the chaff, process what is of [[Value]] into the [[Lionsberg System]] and [[Lionsberg Commons]], and compost the rest.

 We are also in the process of developing AI that will be able to query this book as part of the broader [[Lionsberg Wiki]].